Prolonged Sitting (Toilet Scrolling) and Hemorrhoids: The Connection

 The Anatomy of Risk: Increased Intra-Abdominal Pressure While Straining

 Pooping is an entire-body process!
 When you strain to poop, your whole body is affected.
 The muscles in the pelvic floor and abdomen contract while your respiratory system completes the Valsalva maneuver (when you try to exhale with your mouth shut/nostrils closed).
-These events increase your intra-abdominal pressure, leading to strained muscles, anal fissures (tears), rectal prolapse (when the muscles holding the rectum collapse, allowing the rectal tissue to protrude through the anus), and hemorrhoids.
+Straining during bowel movements increases intra-abdominal pressure, which can lead to strained muscles, anal fissures (tears), rectal prolapse (when the muscles holding the rectum collapse, allowing rectal tissue to protrude through the anus), and hemorrhoids.

 Toilet Tip #3 - A study in Japan discovered a correlation between constipation and cardiovascular health.
 Straining to poop can cause drastic changes in heart rate and blood pressure, which can lead to negative cardiovascular events.